sohailshams/fitness-home/README.md

 ### Features Left to Implement

 - **Search** - At the moment search is performed only on the merchandise-product because the exercise plans and nutrition plans are less in number.
+But for good user experience, when user performs seach **Fitness** and **Nutrition** links appear.
 Thus as exercise plans and nutrition plans will grow in future, the search functionality will also be added in these sections.
-- **Size** - Right now merchandise on sale has only one size.
-Thus in future different size will be added and also the functionality for user to select different size will also be added in the website.
 - **Social Media Log In** - Log In through social media functionality will also be added in the future.
 - **Coaching Sessions** -  A system to book session with the coach/trainer will also be added in future.
 - **Merchandise Size** - At the moment the merchandise products have only one-size available.
 The option to purchase